 During the year ended December 31, 2023, the effect of including OP Units and unvested RSUs were included in the Company's calculation of weighted average shares of common stock outstanding - diluted.
 The effect of 175,952 and 602,392 outstanding stock options and warrants, respectively, were excluded in the Company's calculation of weighted average shares of common stock outstanding - diluted as their inclusion would have been anti-dilutive.
 During the year ended December 31, 2022, the effect of including OP Units was included in the Company's calculation of weighted average shares of common stock outstanding - diluted.
 The effect of 175,952 and 602,392 outstanding stock options and warrants, respectively, and 29,255 unvested RSUs were excluded in the Company's calculation of weighted average shares of common stock outstanding - diluted as their inclusion would have been anti-dilutive.
-The Company's calculation of weighted average shares of common stock outstanding - diluted as their inclusion would have been anti-dilutive.
-The Company's calculation of weighted average shares of common stock outstanding - diluted as their inclusion would have been anti-dilutive.
 The Company does not include the effect of outstanding PSUs in the calculation of earnings per share due to the nature of the shares being performance based since there is no guarantee the PSUs will vest and be converted to common stock.